-- A Nazi by Any Other Name: The Rat King, who even operates toy crematoria!
+- A Nazi by Any Other Name: The Rat King and his army of "Ratzis", who even operate toy crematoria!

 - Putting on the Reich: The rats have uniform that reassemble Nazi uniforms, including the signature helmet shape for soldiers, the high collar uniforms for higher officers, and even some Pickelhaubes among top-ranking rats.
 The Rat King even proclaims that his empire will last a thousand years.

 - Rewritten Pop Version: One of the film's major selling points was that the ballet's timeless score would have new lyrics by Tim Rice.

 - Soundtrack Dissonance: The Rat King gets the band to play upbeat music while the rats burn toys and he takes photos of the crying children.

 - Steampunk: Only applies to the rat machinery and architecture such as the helicopter and for a very dark example, the factory that burns toys.

 - Thousand-Year Reign: The Rat King proclaims that his evil empire will last a thousand years.

 - Villain Song: The Rat King has "The Lights Go Out," in which he sings about how he hates humans and light and wants to take over the world.